Communist Party of Nepal: Ban, 1952–1954

 On 8 June 1952, the Kisan Sangh (Farmer's Union), the farmers-wing of the CPN, declared a revolt against landlords and demanded that land be distributed to landless peasants.
 Earlier in the year in January, a coup was attempted by the Rakshya Dal under the leadership of Kunwar Inderjit Singh.
 The party had occupied the airfield, radio station, the post and the telegraph office at Singha Durbar.
-They had demanded that an all-party government be formed that included the Communists but exuded the far-right Nepal Rashtrabadi Gorkha Parishad.
+They had demanded that an all-party government be formed that included the Communists but excluded the far-right Nepal Rashtrabadi Gorkha Parishad.
 The military intervened and Singh was arrested.
 As a consequence of this event, the CPN was banned on 24 January 1952.

 The party contested the 1953 Kathmandu municipal election as independents and won half of the votes and six seats to the nineteen-member council.
-Janak Man Singh from the party was elected as the first mayor elected mayor of Kathmandu.
+Janak Man Singh from the party was elected as the first elected mayor of Kathmandu.
 In the end of 1955, the party organized the Rastriya Janamorcha (National People's Front) under the leadership of general secretary Keshar Jung Rayamajhi.